Jake Burger Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays have a 2.74 team ERA that ranks first across all league pitching staffs.
+- The Rays have a 2.83 team ERA that is No. 1 among all league pitching staffs.

-- Rays pitchers combine to give up 14 home runs (0.6 per game), the first-fewest in the league.
+- The Rays allow the first-fewest home runs in baseball (15 total, 0.6 per game).

-- McClanahan makes the start for the Rays, his sixth of the season.
-He is 4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched.
+- Eflin (3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched) gets the start for the Rays, his fourth of the season.

-- In his most recent appearance on Saturday against the Chicago White Sox, the left-hander went six innings, allowing two earned runs while surrendering three hits.
+- The righty's most recent appearance came on Sunday against the Chicago White Sox, when he went five innings, surrendering one earned run while allowing three hits.

+- In three games this season, the 29-year-old has amassed an ERA of 2.81, with 9 strikeouts per nine innings.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.